AnneTrue/libConglomerate/README.md

   * Display Potion Counts adds a count of potions in the safe (or if none, those in a footlocker) to the recipe name.
 Useful for an at-a-glance overview of potion stocks.
   * Potions Critical/Low set the thresholds for the display potion count colours.
 Blue is good, Brown is low, Red is critical, Bold Black is 0.
   * Always Hilight Safe always adds the background colours to safe and footlocker and alchemy dropdowns.
+  * Short Potion Name for Research removes the "Potion of " prefix from potions to research.
+This makes it easier to type a potion name to select the target you want to research (instead of typing the full "potion of" every time).
   * Suppress Component Hilighting is not recommended by default.
 Disables the hilighting of components when they are in the safe or inventory.
   * Suppress Leech Warning is not recommended by default.
 Prevents the alternate brew button when there is a leech in your inventory.